ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         *   The key type.
             All key-encapsulation algorithms can output a key of type :code:`PSA_KEY_TYPE_DERIVE` or :code:`PSA_KEY_TYPE_HMAC`.
-            Key-encapsulation algorithms that produce a pseudo-random shared secret, can also output block-cipher key types, for example :code:`PSA_KEY_TYPE_AES`.
+            Key-encapsulation algorithms that produce a uniformly pseudorandom shared secret, can also output block-cipher key types, for example :code:`PSA_KEY_TYPE_AES`.
             Refer to the documentation of individual key-encapsulation algorithms for more information.

         The following attributes must be set for keys used in cryptographic operations: